architect-templates/react/README.md

 $ cd ../
 ```

-After linking, we'll need to bring back some of the commented-out pieces in both the `architect.yml` file and the application itself.
+After linking, some sections of the `architect.yml` file and the application code will need to be uncommented.

 ### Update the architect.yml file
 In the `architect.yml`, uncomment lines 14 and 15.
 These lines let Architect know that the `react` component depends on the `node-rest-api`.
 Additionally, it tells Architect to use the latest linked version available with the `latest` tag.